About Us

 History of Newton Meeting

-signReligious Society of Friends (Quakers) The Newton meetinghouse is the sole remaining structure in the City of Camden representative of the early settlers of this region.
+The Newton meetinghouse is the sole remaining structure in the City of Camden representative of the early European settlers of this region.
 Even before the settlement of Philadelphia in 1686 Friends were involved with what was then called West Jersey, starting in Salem in 1675.
 Coming from England, William Cooper, settled at Pyne Point in 1680.
 He and other Quakers who had settled further south on Newton Creek (by the Walt Whitman Bridge) worshipped with Friends who had settled at Shackamaxon on the Pennsylvania side.
-With the arrival of William Penn the Pennsylvania Quakers were gathered into meetings on their side and New Jersey Friends formerly established Newton Meeting in 1682.
+With the arrival of William Penn, the Pennsylvania Quakers were gathered into meetings on their side and New Jersey Friends formerly established Newton Meeting in 1682.
 The first meetinghouse was built on Newton Creek, in what would now be West Collingswood, in 1684.
 It was a log building, burned in an inter-meeting squabble in 1817.
 However, by that time a new brick meetinghouse had been built on Mount Ephraim Avenue in Camden (near Mt.
 Vernon Street) in 1801.
 This building survived until about 1950 and the graveyard still remains on open land near the Salvation Army Building.

 It was in this building that the great schism of Friends occurred with a physical division of the meeting between Orthodox and so-called Hicksites.
 In Camden the Orthodox seized the meetinghouse (those who stayed varied from meeting to meeting) and the Hicksites ultimately built the beginnings of our current facility as “a little cabin in the woods”.
 This structure dated from 1827 and constitutes about two-thirds of the current meetinghouse.
 About 1850 a one room school building was added adjoining the meetinghouse and the school was enlarged about 1870.
 In 1885, in an effort to add creature comfort and modernize the Greek Revival meetinghouse, the Philadelphia architect, Wilson Eyre, designed additions which included a fireplace (with a furnace below), an entrance vestibule, and a small library wing.
 The attic was also removed and tie rods inserted to enlarge the space.
 Thus, was created perhaps the only American Queen Revival Meetinghouse in the country.

-IMG_0887.jpgIn the 1950’s, following many years of planning, the meetinghouse and the school house (now called the Guild House) were moved toward the east to allow the passage of the Haddon Avenue extension.
-Several years later the Newton Community Center was established.
+In the 1950’s, following many years of planning, the meetinghouse and the school house (now called the Guild House) were moved toward the east to allow the passage of the Haddon Avenue extension, where they remain now.